fede2442/buildspaceWavesProject/README.md

 - each account can only buy up to 5 tickets.
 - ticket price should be low, 0.05 eth each.
 - There will be 3 winners.

     *First --- 48%

     *Second --- 26%

     *Third --- 16%

     *SuperJackpot --- 10%

-- SuperJackpot winning not defined yet
+- SuperJackpot gets added to the jackpot every 5 lottery games.
-- Randomness with a commit/reveal schema.
+- Randomness with ChainlinkVRF.
 ---

 Useful links found while doing the project: